-My work uses Sub-Saharan African epistemologies and ontologies as a decoloniality framework whose goal is a more humane and equitable world based on balanced and fair power relations between the Global North and South.
+My work uses Sub-Saharan African epistemologies and ontologies as a decoloniality framework whose goal is a more humane and equitable world.
 My work on the intersection of Ethics, Technology and Human Rights is founded on the proposition that global equity and equality cannot be achieved without a fundamental restructuring and freeing of the physical and spiritual spaces governed by coloniality.

-More succintly, ethics, technology and human rights must question their default Euro-North America center and the coloniality veiled and perpetuated as progress and modernity, in order to restore the humanity of the oppressed.
+More succintly, ethics, technology and human rights must question their default Euro-North America center and the coloniality often veiled and perpetuated as progress and modernity, in order to achieve global equality.

 As a computer scientist, researcher and Fellow at Harvard’s Berkman Klein Center for Internet & Society and a Technology and Human Rights Fellow Carr Center for Human Rights Policy, I focus on the ethical implications of technology in the developing world, particularly in Sub-Saharan Africa, along with the creation of tools to make Artificial Intelligence more accessible and inclusive to underrepresented communities.